little-bear-labs/graphql-input-schema/README.md

 This library uses AST rewriting techniques to provide directives for input types.
 The library comes with built in support to convert input types into classes (newables) and validate fields (nested & array support included) of input types.
 This is intended to cut down on boilerplate and make your graphql usage more declarative.

-Validators will raise informational errors without returning back values passed by the client if validators fail.
+Transformers will raise informational errors without returning back values passed by the client if transformers fail.

 ## Usage